-Since our conversion to a Delaware corporation in September 2009 through December 31, 2016, we have accumulated losses of \$14,409,536.
-As of December 31, 2016, we had working capital of \$8,430,652 and stockholders' equity of \$8,697,974.
+We have generated substantial accumulated losses since our inception.
+We have not generated any revenues from our operations to date and do not expect to generate any revenue in the near future.
+As a result, our management expects the business to continue to experience negative cash flow for the foreseeable future.
 We can offer no assurance that we will ever operate profitably or that we will generate positive cash flow in the future.
-To date, we have not generated any revenues from our operations and do not expect to generate any revenue from the sale of products in the near future.
-As a result, our management expects the business to continue to experience negative cash flow for the foreseeable future and cannot predict when, if ever, our business might become profitable.
-With the cash and investments on hand as of December 31, 2016 combined with the exercises of warrants subsequent to December 31, 2016, the Company believes that it has sufficient capital to meet its operating expenses and obligations for the next twelve months from the date of this filing.

 Until we can generate significant revenues, if ever, we expect to satisfy our future cash needs through equity or debt financing.
 We will need to raise additional funds, and such funds may not be available on commercially acceptable terms, if at all.
 If we are unable to raise funds on acceptable terms, we may not be able to execute our business plan, take advantage of future opportunities, or respond to competitive pressures or unanticipated requirements.
 This may seriously harm our business, financial condition and results of operations.
-In the event we are not able to continue operations our stockholders will likely suffer a complete loss of their investments in our securities.
+In the event we are not able to continue operations investors will likely suffer a complete loss of their investments in our securities.

-We are an early research stage biotechnology company and may never be able to successfully develop marketable products or generate any revenue.
+We are an early-stage biotechnology company and may never be able to successfully develop marketable products or generate any revenue.
 We have a very limited relevant operating history upon which an evaluation of our performance and prospects can be made.
 There is no assurance that our future operations will result in profits.
 If we cannot generate sufficient revenues, we may suspend or cease operations.

 We are an early-stage company.
-Our operations to date have been limited to organizing and staffing our company, business planning, raising capital, in-licensing intellectual property, identifying MDPs for further research and performing research on identified MDPs.
+Our operations to date have been limited to organizing and staffing our company, business planning, raising capital, identifying MDPs for further research, developing our intellectual property portfolio, performing research on identified MDPs and advancing our lead MBT candidate into clinical studies.
 We have not generated any revenues to date.
-All of our MBTs are in the concept or research stage.
-Moreover, we cannot be certain that our research and development efforts will be successful or, if successful, that our MBTs will ever be approved by the FDA.
+All of our MBTs are in the concept, research or early clinical stages.
+Moreover, we cannot be certain that our research and development efforts will be successful or, if successful, that our MBTs will ever be approved by the United States Food and Drug Administration (FDA).
 Typically, it takes 10-12 years to develop one new medicine from the time it is discovered to when it is available for treating patients and longer timeframes are not uncommon.
 Even if approved, our products may not generate commercial revenues.
 We have no relevant operating history upon which an evaluation of our performance and prospects can be made.
 We are subject to all of the business risks associated with a new enterprise, including, but not limited to, risks of unforeseen capital requirements, failure of potential drug candidates either in research, pre-clinical testing or in clinical trials, failure to establish business relationships and competitive disadvantages against other companies.
-If we fail to become profitable, we may suspend or cease operations.
+If we fail to become profitable, we may be forced to suspend or cease operations.